-is the central large-scale visual reference shown via projector or HDTV screen to your audience.
-In addition to using their mobile devices to interact, your crowd can use the Projector View as a reference to follow along and see additional information like Trivia Game rankings, the URL used to connect to your experience, etc.
+is the central large-scale visual reference shown via a projector or HDTV screen to your audience.
+In addition to using their mobile devices to interact, your crowd can use the Projector View as a reference to follow along and see additional information like Trivia Game rankings, the URL used to connect to your Experience, etc.

 The Presentation View Web Page

 The Projector View is simply a web page shown in "fullscreen mode" in a web browser (Google Chrome recommended).
 So integrating Crowdpurr's Projector View into PowerPoint or Keynote is the same as integrating a web browser into PowerPoint or Keynote.
-Neither PowerPoint or Keynote officially support embedding a live web page into a slide, so alternative strategies must be considered.
+Neither PowerPoint nor Keynote officially supports embedding a live web page into a slide, so alternative strategies must be considered.

 Crowdpurr is currently researching the best way to use our platform with Keynote and PowerPoint and will be publishing official help videos for how to do this in the near future.
 For now, please review the below options that our customers have used successfully.

 The following are various articles about seamlessly integrating a web browser with PowerPoint and Keynote.
 Presently, there are two options, using the Poll Everywhere plugin or using manual keyboard-shortcut app-switching.
 The Poll Everywhere plugin actually allows the embedding of web pages into a slide.
 On the other hand, using keyboard shortcuts for quick app-switching makes use of keyboard shortcuts (e.g. combinations of keystrokes) to quickly switch between apps (e.g. PowerPoint/Keynote and a web browser showing the Projector View).
 Each has its own quirks.
 Please remember to practice and rehearse your presentation ahead of time to ensure successful delivery.

-The Poll Everywhere plugin can be downloaded and installed into PowerPoint and Keynote.
+plugin can be downloaded and installed into PowerPoint and Keynote.
 It allows embedding live web pages into slides.
-Please be aware, the responsiveness of the embedded web pages can, unfortunately, be slow and visual formatting isn't ideal as the embedded page is bordered by the slide; however, it does work.
-Additionally, this is a third-party plugin and is property of its creator.
+Please be aware that the responsiveness of the embedded web pages can, unfortunately, be slow and visual formatting isn't ideal as the embedded page is bordered by the slide; however, it does work.
+Additionally, this is a third-party plugin and is the property of its creator.

 Switching Between PowerPoint/Keynote and the Presentation View